ThaisRobba/ox/docs/entities/overview.md

 title: "Entities overview"
 ---

-Think of entities as blocks of data and logic that only run when they are added onto an scene and enabled.
+Think of entities as the actors in a play.
+Sure, they are just blocks of data and logic but they can be infinitely instanced and they only run when they are enabled and added onto a scene.

 They are composable, meaning one entity can call multiple other entities and they can be enabled/disabled as you see fit.

 ----